Skip to Content

 Fjadrargljufur Canyon

-You can get some amazing pictures both all the way towards the top of the trail and bottom of the trail.
+You can get some amazing pictures both all the way towards the top of the trail and the bottom of the trail.
 Enjoy your last attraction of the day before heading to your hotel or guesthouse nearby.

 Fjadrargljufur Iceland